-Complaints may be made directly to the IPCA on their website, or to Police on this website, or by other means such as by letter.
+Complaints may be made directly to the IPCA on their website, or to Police on this website, or by letter to Police or the IPCA, or at the public counter of any Police station.

 Complaints made directly to the IPCA must be notified to Police, as stipulated by section 16 the Independent Police Conduct Authority Act.